 Art.
-8. The President of the Republic shall be assisted by Vice-Presidents of the Government whom he shall appoint and who shall exercise the powers which he may delegate to them in his name.
+10. In the situation foreseen in the preceding Article, the new President of the Republic may be assisted by a Vice-President of Government whom he shall appoint and who shall exercise the powers which may be delegated to him in his name.

+In case of a temporary impediment in the functioning of the President of the Republic, the Vice-President of the Government shall exercise his functions with the exception of the powers provided in Articles 16, 17, 18 and 19.
+In the case that the Presidency of the Republic has been vacated, for any cause whatsoever, as officially noted by the Supreme Court to which the matter has been referred by the Government or by the President of the National Assembly, the President of the Republic shall provisionally be replaced by a Vice-President of the Republic until the election by direct universal suffrage of a new President of the Republic, which election must take place at the latest within three months of the establishment of the vacancy.

 Art.
-9. In the case of an interim or of temporary impediment in the functioning of the President of the Republic, these functions, with the exclusion of the powers specified in Articles 16, 17 and 19, shall be provisionally exercised by a Vice-President of the Government.

-Art.
-10. In the case that the Presidency of the Republic has been vacated, for any cause whatsoever, as officially noted by the Supreme Court to which the matter has been referred by the Government or by the President of the National Assembly, the President of the Republic shall provisionally be replaced by a Vice-President of the Republic until the election by direct universal suffrage of a new President of the Republic, which election must take place at the latest within three months of the establishment of the vacancy.

-Art.
-11. When he assumes office, the President of the Republic shall solemnly swear, before the National Assembly, the following oath: "I swear to devote my strength to the good of the Gabonese people, with the object of enhancing its welfare and protecting it from all harm, to respect and defend the Constitution, to fulfil conscientiously the duties of my office, and to be just toward all."
+11. When they assume office, the President and Vice-President of the Republic shall solemnly swear, before the National Assembly, the following oath: "I swear to devote my strength to the good of the Gabonese people, with the object of enhancing its welfare and protecting it from all harm, to respect and defend the Constitution, to fulfil conscientiously the duties of my office, and to be just toward all."